 These classic “Old Queenslanders” were built to last on stumps with verandas of timber or wrought iron, distinctive fretwork and high ceilings.
 Much of the Queensland character has been preserved in these houses.

 Open House is supported by a full program of tours, events and entertainment across the weekend.

-Unlock architectural gems and explore stunning gardens as you discover another layer of Maryborough's fascinating cultural heritage.
+Unlock architectural gems as you discover another layer of Maryborough's fascinating cultural heritage.